EPFL-bADAboum/website/index.md

 hide: true
 ---

 # Do the Academy Awards Reflect Audience Taste?
-Oscar's winners vs user's ratings
+Oscar winners vs user's ratings

 Are you sad that your favorite movie did not win an Oscar?